ZhengQY421/CS-1332-Study-Guide/Study Guide.md

 5. Increment y by 1, Set x to 0.
 6. Repeat Steps 2-5 until y reaches the end
 7. The value at L[A.length()][B.length()] is the length of LCS
 - Note that HB's slides allow -1 as an index for L, so for L, all the x+1 and y+1 above would be replaced with x and y, while the x and y would be replaced with x-1 and y-1, respectively.
+I just personally think the above method is easier to visualize; they are the same by nature.
 #### Finding the LCS
 1. Set x and y to A.length() and B.length(), reespectively.
 2. Have an array, denoted LCS, that reperesents each character of the LCS with each index.
-Have i represnet the index of LCS and set that to L[x][y]
+Have i represent the index of LCS and set that to L[x][y]
-3. Compare A[x-1] and B[x-1]
+3. Compare A[x-1] and B[y-1]
    1. if they equal, LCS[i-1] = A[x-1]. i--, x--, y--.
    2. if they do not equal, comapre L[x-1][y] and L[x][y-1],
       - if the first is bigger, x--.